Interstellar Space Travel

 Using such an efficient fuel would supply 100X the thrust of a fusion motor.
 The problem is that antimatter is hard to create, and hard to store.
 It is so rare, that a single gram (1/453 of a pound) of antimatter is worth (costs) $62.5 trillion!
 Right now, the world's particle accelerators can only create one billionth of a gram per year (equivalent to 10 grams of LOX/LH2).

 It will be a long time before we can realistically expect to use antimatter, or even fusion, as a source of propulsion for an interstellar spacecraft.
-But we have plenty of time!
+But we have plenty of time before the Sun dies, and we are forced to leave Earth!

 In the next 30 yrs or so, a manned mission to Mars is likely to occur.
-The cost of such a mission will be in the $40 to 50 billion range.
+The cost of such a mission will be in the $40 to 50 billion range (this is less than Americans spend on their pets each year).
 The costs of more ambitious efforts, like a self-sustaining colony on the Moon will require even more money.
-It is obvious that a single country, even one as rich as ours, will not be able to afford those enterprises on its own.
+It is obvious that a single country, even one as rich as ours, will probably not be able to afford those enterprises on its own.
 These future missions will have to become international endeavors.
-But the costs of these missions are actually quite small when you consider the size of the budget of the US government ($3.6 trillion in 2010), or compare it to the total of the budgets of the "G7" nations.
-Note that the entire economies of the world "produced" about $58 trillion dollars of goods and services ("GDP") in 2009, the US economy was $14 trillion.
+But the costs of these missions are actually quite small when you consider the size of the budget of the US government ($3.8 trillion in 2015), or compare it to the total of the budgets of the "G7" nations.
+Note that the entire economies of the world "produced" about $75 trillion dollars of goods and services ("GDP") in 2013, the US economy was $18 trillion.

 To establish colonies on the Moon and Mars would probably require trillions of dollars (spread over many decades).
 Certainly, if the richer countries of the world pooled their resources, such projects would be quite feasible.